Best AR-15 Handguards 2026: Top 10 Ranked (BCM, Geissele, LMT, CMT) header image

 AR-15 Handguard Length Guide by Barrel Size

-Your handguard length is dictated by barrel length and your intended use.
-Here's the general rule: the longer the handguard, the more rail space for accessories, but you need to ensure clearance for your muzzle device or suppressor.
+Your handguard length is dictated by barrel length and intended use.
+The general rule: the longer the handguard, the more rail space for accessories, but you need clearance for your muzzle device or suppressor.

 10.5" - 11.5" Barrel